-Standard LASIK Eye Surgery Cost
+Average LASIK Eye Surgery Cost

 Bear in mind that these costs are for LASIK or other laser vision correction performed on one eye only.
 To approximate your cost of LASIK on both eyes, you need to double the price quoted.

 Likewise, if you pick bladeless LASIK, where the corneal flap is produced with a femtosecond laser instead of a microkeratome, anticipate to pay at least a couple hundred dollars more (per eye) than the average prices quoted here.
 The exact same holds true if you pick custom LASIK that employs wavefront technology for the most exact vision correction possible.

 In 2018, the typical price for LASIK and other types of laser vision correction surgery was $2,080 per eye.
 This is somewhat lower than the average price in 2018, which was $2,170 per eye.

 |Table 1: Typical Pricing for Different Types of LASIK Eye Surgeries|

 |Traditional||likewise referred to as Conventional or Standard LASIK is the lowest priced procedure.
 The nationwide average cost is $1,677 per eye *, nevertheless the QualSight price is under $1,000.|

 |Custom||also referred to as Wavefront typically includes numerous hundred dollars to the price.
 The national typical cost is $1,912 per eye *, nevertheless the QualSight price is under $1,400.|